NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

   * 1980-2015

+.. _ug70-cam-gc-compsets:

 ================
 CAM-GC compsets
 ================

-All CAM-GC compsets are analogous to compsets available using CAM-chem with the following distinguishing characteristics:
+CAM-GC compsets pair CAM6 physics with GEOS-Chem chemistry and are analogous to the CAM-chem compsets above, with the following distinguishing characteristics:

 * Dry deposition is handled similarly to CAM-chem but with GEOS-Chem computing dry deposition velocities over land.
 Wet deposition uses